genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 As a general rule, if you need to have elements with FAST bindings inside the layout, wrap them in custom elements.
 :::

-If you are writing your own custom element which needs to work inside the layout, follow these steps.
+If you are writing your own custom element which needs to work inside of the layout, follow these steps.
 In the `@genesislcap/foundation-utils` package, there is a mix-in class `LifecycleMixin` which overrides the `cloneNode` API.

 ```typescript